Don’t spend it all in one Game

 As your grandparents always told you after giving you some loot, you don’t want to spend it all in one shot.
 Yes, of course, we’ve all see the movies where someone lays their entire life savings on No. 13 in roulette and ends up hitting it big.
 In reality, you’re very likely to go broke.
 The same goes with betting on sports.

 Remember, this is a marathon, and not a sprint.
-That means you can’t be swinging for the fences and putting yourself into serious deficits.
+That means you can’t be swinging for the fences and putting yourself into severe deficits.
 Just like in financial investing, you don’t put your entire nest egg into a penny stock.
 The same goes for sports betting: you have to diversify.

 Diversify Your Bets

 You can even stick with one sport and break it down to sides and totals.
-If you’re slumping in one area, then you focus on the other.
+If you’re slumping in one area, you focus on the other.
 However you look at it, you want to have some versatility in your game to protect your bankroll.

 Managing Your Money